 With charming, patterned leaves in the shape of — you guessed it — hearts, the string of hearts is another fantastic selection for students looking to showcase their love of houseplants.
 The one caveat?
 Unlike our first two dorm room picks, this plant definitely needs bright light.
 While its succulent leaves allow it to go for a while between waterings, a sunny window is a must if you don't plan to provide any supplemental lighting.
 A string of hearts will be perfectly happy tucked next to textbooks on a windowside bookshelf where its trailing habit can be fully appreciated.
 This plant won't stop at just spilling over the edge of its pot, but the shelf it's sitting on, too!

-Succulent leaves also define our next pick for a bright dorm room, and with its tidy rosettes of pale blue- to purple-gray leaves, the ghost echeveria is hard to resist!
-This is a great choice for a college student looking to get in on the succulent craze, and although succulents have a reputation for being more difficult than they let on, the key is to provide them with enough light and resist the urge to overwater.
+Succulent leaves also define our next pick for a bright dorm room, and with their tidy rosettes of foliage in hues ranging from pale gray to bright green, echeverias are hard to resist!
+They're a great choice for a college student looking to get in on the succulent craze, and although succulents have a reputation for being more difficult than they let on, the key is to provide them with enough light and resist the urge to overwater.
 This is a plant for a sunny windowsill, through and through, and as long as it's kept there and watered occasionaly, it should hold up to dorm life beautifully.

 Parlor Palm (Chamaedorea elegans)